vidomarkas/automarket/README.md

 ## Project stack
  * React with hooks
- * NodeJS
+ * Redux for state management
- * Express
+ * NodeJS with Express
- * MongoDB hosted in cloud with Mongoose abstraction layer
+ * MongoDB with Mongoose

 ## Features